By Laia Cardona, on 21 August 2023

 2. Guarantee the Basics

-For employees to be motivated and fulfilled in their work, the first thing they need are good salaries and working conditions.
+For employees to be motivated and fulfilled in their work, the first thing they need is good salaries and working conditions.

 3. Listening to Employees

 To understand what makes employees happy, you need to listen to them.
 It is the only way to figure out when something is not going well and what can be done to make it better.
 At Cyberclick for example, we use a Happiness Traffic Light to check in once a week.

 4. Value Day to Day Work